Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Shepparton - North was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Shepparton - North was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top three groups were English (26.4%), Australian (25.1%), and Other (10.3%).
-Some ethnic groups showed notable variations: Italians were overrepresented at 5.5% compared to the regional average of 6.0%, while Macedonians and Samoans both stood at 0.4%.
+In terms of ancestry, the top three groups are English (26.4%), Australian (25.1%), and Other (10.3%).
+Certain ethnic groups show notable differences: Italian is overrepresented at 5.5% compared to the regional average of 6.0%, Macedonian remains steady at 0.4%, and Samoan also stands at 0.4%.

 Frequently Asked Questions - Diversity